Here’s the $2 billion-dollar question: What makes Good Friday good?

 A good God who "so loved the world that he gave his one and only Son, that whoever believes in Him, shall no perish, but have eternal life" (John 3:16).

-And for today, it's not my two bob worth as usual, it's a nationally celebrated two billion worth.
+And for today, this is not simply my own two bob’s worth as usual—it's a nationally celebrated two billion’s worth!

 Picture: The 17th-century painting Christ Crucified by Diego Velázquez, held by the Museo del Prado in Madrid